zerospiel/docs/docs/admin/kof/kof-kcm-region.md

 This will install and configure the KOF components inside the KCM Region, allowing KOF Child clusters deployed within the same Region to connect to it.

+> Note: KCM Regional and KOF Regional should be the same cluster.
+Don't install KOF Regional to an isolated KCM Child not seen from the Management cluster.
 > Note: A KCM Regional cluster cannot be extended with a KOF child role, but you can deploy a separate KOF child cluster within the same KCM Region if needed.